 Now we are back in 1967 and with my aunt at Marineland of the Pacific.
 The structure behind her was the park's Oceanarium which consisted of two huge steel salt-water tanks.

 This is Bubbles the pilot whale, performing in the Oceanarium.
 She was Marineland's most famous whale until Orky and Corky came along.
-In fact, I believe she is still alive and residing at Sea World in San Diego.
+Bubbles is actually still alive and residing at Sea World in San Diego.
 The owners of Sea World purchased Marineland back in 1987 because they needed a pair of breeding killer whales (Orky and Corky).
 They bought the park with the ruse that they would keep it open, but after the sale went through, they quickly shut it down and moved all the animals to Sea World.
 Note the two-level Sky Tower observation car in the background.

 Last up for today, we have two photos taken at Universal Studios in the Summer of 1967.
 This first shot is of a western set on the backlot.
-Maybe someone out there recognizes these buildings from a particular Universal movie?
 The train station sign reads "Medicine Bow, WYO."
+Medicine Bow was the location of the television show, The Virginian, which was a Universal production and ran from 1962-1971.
 Train tracks can be seen alongside the depot, but they seem to disappear into the dirt as they come towards us.

 This last photo shows some movie miniatures that were once on display in the "upper lot" portion of the studio.
 A rain special effect (translation - "sprinklers") can be seen on the roof of the structure on the right.